-For a (very accessible) fuller discussion in support of Pigovian taxes from an economist, see (Mankiw 2009).
+For a (very accessible) fuller discussion in support of Pigouvian taxes from an economist, see (Mankiw 2009).

 Reasons to oppose

-I’ll confess myself to be on the side of economists when it comes to Pigovian taxes.
+I’ll confess myself to be on the side of economists when it comes to Pigouvian taxes.
 I’m then left with the question, why are they so unpopular with the general public?
-There are many possible reasons which we’ll now rehearse (Though we will stick to arguments where there’s something interesting to say about Pigovian taxes specifically; we won’t rehash arguments about whether the government should ever intervene in the market, can be trusted, &c.) .
-Since the case for Pigovian taxes rests on both positive (these are the effects of Pigovian taxes) and normative (these effects are good) premises, we’ll categorize3 the objections as:
+There are many possible reasons which we’ll now rehearse (Though we will stick to arguments where there’s something interesting to say about Pigouvian taxes specifically; we won’t rehash arguments about whether the government should ever intervene in the market, can be trusted, &c.) .
+Since the case for Pigouvian taxes rests on both positive (these are the effects of Pigouvian taxes) and normative (these effects are good) premises, we’ll categorize the objections as: